 Anmitsu (Japanese Kanten Jelly Dessert)

-- Please note that we can prepare everything but Shiratama Dango ahead of time.
-If you cannot purchase sweetened red beans, green tea ice cream, kuromitsu at a Japanese grocery store, you can find the recipe link in the ingredient section above.
+- Gather all the ingredients.
+Please note that we can prepare everything but Shiratama Dango ahead of time.
+You can purchase sweet red bean paste, green tea ice cream, and kuromitsu at a Japanese grocery store, or find the recipe link in the ingredient section above to make it homemade.